James Robinson (soldier, born 1753)

-Rev. James Robinson (March 21, 1753 – March 27, 1868) was an American preacher and soldier.
-Born on the Eastern Shore of Maryland into bondage on March 21, 1753, his enslaver was Francis De Shields.
-Robinson served under the General Gilbert du Motier, Marquis de Lafayette and would become a significant African American soldier in the American Revolutionary War.
+Rev. James Robinson (March 21, 1753 – March 27, 1868) was an American preacher and soldier who served during the American Revolutionary War.
+Born into slavery on the Eastern Shore of Maryland in 1753, Robinson later became a minister and was remembered for his military service during the Revolutionary War.

+Robinson served under Gilbert du Motier, Marquis de Lafayette during the Revolutionary War.
+He was later associated with the War of 1812 and became a prominent African American veteran of the early United States.
+His life and military service have been documented in historical works on African American participation in the American Revolutionary War.

 Revolutionary War service

-Robinson's enslaver, Francis De Shields, had him enlist at age 24 and fight in a Virginia Light Infantry Regiment with the promise that he could earn his freedom.
+Robinson's owner, Francis De Shields, had him enlist at age 24 and fight in a Virginia Light Infantry Regiment with the promise that he could earn his freedom.
 His regiment was one of several African American regiments under the command of the General Gilbert du Motier, Marquis de Lafayette.
 He fought in the Battle of Brandywine which was a British victory.
 Also White Haven, Roanoke River, Ragged Point, on Dorset County River, Vienna Ferry, and Cambridge.
 On October 14, 1781, he led the charge of 400 American troops up British redoubt #10 at the Siege of Yorktown and he attacked and defeated three British soldiers at once and the redoubt was captured.
 General Gilbert du Motier, Marquis de Lafayette, was so impressed with his actions that he awarded Robinson a Gold Medal of Valor.
 This would make him the highest decorated African American veteran of the Revolutionary War.
 He was one of between 5,000 and 10,000 African Americans who served on the American side in the Revolutionary War.